Lyutenitsa & Lukanka Board

 1. 01

-Set the oven to 425°F (220°C).
-In the largest, deepest roasting pan you own, combine the red peppers, tomatoes, drained eggplant, carrots, onion, and garlic.
+Preheat your oven to 425°F. In the largest, deepest roasting pan you own, combine the red peppers, tomatoes, drained eggplant, carrots, onion, and garlic.

 2. 02

-Whisk together the sunflower oil, sugar, kosher salt, and vinegar in a small bowl, then pour it over the vegetables and toss with your hands until everything is thoroughly coated.
+In a small bowl, whisk together the sunflower oil, sugar, kosher salt, and vinegar.
+Pour this over the vegetables and use your hands to toss everything until thoroughly coated.

 3. 03

 Cover the pan tightly with aluminum foil and bake for 1 hour.
-The vegetables will release a massive amount of liquid during this stage.
+The vegetables will release a massive amount of water into the pan.

 4. 04

-Remove the foil completely and continue baking for another 1 1/2 to 2 hours, stirring the mixture every 30 minutes.
-You want the water to completely evaporate so the vegetables break down, slightly char on the edges, and swim only in the seasoned oil.
+Remove the foil completely and continue baking for another 1 1/2 to 2 hours, stirring every 30 minutes.
+The mixture is ready when the water has entirely evaporated, the vegetables are slightly charred on the edges, and they are swimming only in their own seasoned oil.

 5. 05

-Let the pan cool for 15 minutes, then transfer the contents, including all the rich oil, to a large pot or food processor.
-Add the black pepper and cumin, then pulse or use an immersion blender until thick and spreadable, being careful to leave a little rustic texture intact.
+Let the pan cool for 15 minutes, then transfer the contents—including all that rich oil—into a large pot.
+Add the black pepper and cumin, and pulse with an immersion blender until it reaches a thick, spreadable consistency, leaving just a bit of rustic texture intact.

 6. 06